-- ➤ Have everyone write an idea or answer to a question on a piece of paper and toss it in the middle of the table.
+- Have everyone write an idea or answer to a question on a piece of paper and toss it in the middle of the table.
 Each participant then draws a piece of paper from the center of the table (excluding their own) and reads it out loud.
-All ideas are read out loud before discussion begins. - ➤ Have participants discuss a topic in pairs for three to five minutes before reconvening as an entire group - Ask the group: "This topic seems challenging for us...why do you think that is?"
+All ideas are read out loud before any open discussion begins. - Have participants discuss a topic in pairs for three to five minutes before opening the discussion to the larger group. - ➤ Ask the group: "This topic seems challenging for us...why do you think that is?"